Xilinx/inference-server/docs/docker.rst

     See the License for the specific language governing permissions and limitations under the License.

-.. _docker:

 Docker
 ======

 You can use the AMD Inference Server with Docker to deploy the server.
-For more powerful and easier to use deployments, consider using :ref:`KServe <kserve>`.
+For more powerful and easier to use deployments, consider using :ref:`KServe <kserve:KServe>`.

 Build the production Docker image
 ---------------------------------